deanturpin/germs.dev/posts/repairs.md

 Broken balance, good hands, case much newer but not as nice as the wolf one, full hunter, pallet bridge has crazy big screws in it, ran overnight after swapping in a good balance (but only in face down position)

 - [x] Reseat click

-## Rone Countryman (11.5''')
-34mm manual, ~200&deg; amplitude.
-Consolidate with a similar Rone with a date.
-Was originally just going to take the barrel from the second one, but now considering using the second with the date as the donee if it's looking OK after a clean.

-OK, swapped the good barrel into the original no date version but I couldn't get the wheel train bridge back on and _maybe_ broke the pivot on two escape wheels.
-Sadness.
-However, fortunately the ST96 is a very common movement so I have another couple of spares and repairs ones on the way.

-Just to get something wearable, let's just got a running ST96 in the original Rone case.

-### FHF ST 96-4 (date) -- 1970
-Extremely dirty and smells of rabbits (apparently been in a loft).
-Appears to have been dipped in grease.

-- [x] Clean dial
-- [ ] Clean and service
-- [ ] Measure crystal
-- [ ] Replace crystal

-### FHF ST 96 (no date) -- 1965
-Runs for a couple of hours but the mainspring appears to be broken.
-And it's not going back together nicely: train wheel feels scratchy when the bridge is tightened down.

-- [x] Polywatch
-- [x] New strap -- black Milanese bracelet
-- [ ] New cannon pinion -- evaporated during tear down
-- [ ] New mainspring -- suspect broken spring, slips after a few winds
-- [ ] New gasket
-- [ ] Service

 ## Citizen 2800A
 - Time drifts, quite erratic